Stuyk/rebar-altv/docs/api/server/api/api.md

 ## How to Get an API

-This is all that's necessary to start working with other plugin APIs
+This is all that's necessary to start working with other plugin APIs.

+Below is dependent on load order, so your mileage may vary.

 ```ts
 import { useRebar } from '@Server/index.js';